Nonprofit Resources

 • The term can be set for the lifetime of “lives in being” on the date of funding, or for a term certain of not more than 20 years.

-• The present value of the charitable interest with respect to each contribution must be at least 10% at the time of the contribution.
+• The present value of the charitable interest with respect to each contribution must be at least 10% of the value of the contributed assets at the time of the contribution.
+This test is only performed at the time of the contribution.
+It is not revisited at the end of the trust term.

 Charitable Lead Trusts (CLTs)

-In a CLT, the donor makes a gift to an irrevocable trust, the trust makes payments for some specified term to a charitable organization, and at the end of the term the remaining assets go to taxable beneficiaries (typically the donor’s children or another noncharitable beneficiary).
+In a CLT, the donor makes a gift to an irrevocable trust, the trust makes payments to a charitable organization for a specified term, and at the end of the term, the remaining assets go to taxable beneficiaries (typically the donor’s children or another noncharitable beneficiary).

 Key considerations: